iMetal Resources (CVE:IMR) Trading Down 18% – Here’s What Happened

-iMetal Resources Inc. (CVE:IMR – Get Free Report)’s stock price traded down 18% during mid-day trading on Monday .
+iMetal Resources Inc. (CVE:IMR – Get Free Report)’s share price was down 18% during mid-day trading on Tuesday .
 The stock traded as low as C$0.20 and last traded at C$0.21.
-190,726 shares were traded during mid-day trading, an increase of 434% from the average session volume of 35,688 shares.
+Approximately 190,726 shares were traded during trading, an increase of 434% from the average daily volume of 35,688 shares.
 The stock had previously closed at C$0.25.

 iMetal Resources Trading Down 18.0%